Garrett-Mckenzie/CASA/scripts/hooks/README.md

 1) pull the most recent repo ``git pull``

 2) go to your project directory in your terminal (i.e. directory that contains the .git, and other project files)
 ### macOS/Linux/Git Bash Users:
 3) from the project directory run the following terminal commands: ``cp scripts/hooks/post-merge.bash .git/hooks/post-merge``
 4) then give the new script executable: ``chmod +x .git/hooks/post-merge``
 ### Windows CMD / PowerShell
 3) from the project directory run the following terminal commands: ``copy scripts\hooks\post-merge.bat .git\hooks\post-merge``
 4) no need to give the script executable, continue to next steps
+### Continue
 5) update the scripts with the correct information (newly copied script is located in .git/hooks):
 	a) edit the post-merge file using vim or what ever editor you use
 	b) the top of the file has information you must verify: